Updated March 6, 2026

 How to open an account:

-If you have at least $1 million invested into Wells Fargo banking and investment accounts, you're eligible for private banking.
+If you have at least $1 million invested in Wells Fargo banking and investment accounts, you're eligible for private banking.

 TD Bank offers Private Tiered Checking and Savings accounts, business deposit accounts, and liquidity solutions that are great for UHNWIs.